 - Consider a second pet, the careful introduction of a new cat may provide your pet with a new playmate to reduce loneliness in your absence.

-- Play with your pet when you are home to strengthen your bond and encourage your pet to communicate with you.
+- When you are home, play with your pet to strengthen your bond and encourage your pet to communicate with you.
 Lots of play can also help to tire your kitty out, which will help them sleep better and feel less lonely and bored while you’re away.

 You May Also Like